1337kiwi/1337kiwi.github.io/_posts/2024-11-24-llm-attacks.md

         return x
 ```

-The out.png file was a file filled with what looked like static, and our model.pth stored the PyTorch state dictionary for the Model. model.pth contained the weight and bias of our model.
+The out.png file was a file filled with what looked like static, and our model.pth stored the PyTorch state dictionary for the Model (also contained the weight and bias of our model).

 ## Step 1 - Initial Thoughts